DavidPetkovsek/MORB_SLAM/TaxEvasion.md

     - When processing data from the IMU, ORB-SLAM3 assumes that no IMU measurement will have the same timestamp as an image.
 In this case the measurement would have dt=0, which leads to a division by zero.
 Added a check to ensure this wouldn't happen.

 15. Changed Vector Normalization
     - In certain functions a vector norm was approximated by taking the average of a group of unit vectors, meaning it did not always have a magnitude of 1.
-Taking the actual norm of a vector is a very inexpensive function computationally, so we increased our accuracy by calculating the norm exactly
+Taking the actual norm of a vector is a very inexpensive function computationally, so we increased our accuracy by calculating the norm exactly.